rune/rune/docs/docs/playtesting/testing-in-app.md

 Once your game has been published, everyone in the Rune community will have access to the latest active version of the game.

-You're likely continuously improving your game and anyone on your team will have access to the latest uploaded draft / in review version.
-In this way, you are able to playtest the actual multiplayer game experience of new versions before they're released!
+To support game development after it is released to everyone, your team members will have access to the latest draft / in review version instead of the published one.
+This way you are able to playtest the latest game changes in the app before they're released to everyone!